 Your evaluators must complete their evaluations online.
 Letters of recommendation should not be sent directly to the program office.
 The evaluation requires completion of two parts: (Part I) a rating of attributes and (Part II) a letter.
 The letter must be uploaded to the online evaluation portal in CASAA.
 Confidential letters are preferred.

 Evaluations are very important in our decision-making process.
 They provide three additional voices advocating for your admission into the MSA Program and your fitness for becoming an anesthetist.
 We encourage you to choose evaluators who know you well and can objectively comment on your potential as an anesthesiologist assistant student.
-Family members and friends should not provide evaluations.
 We strongly recommend that you ask your evaluators not to submit letters written for other post-baccalaureate programs, such as medical school.
 Repurposed letters of recommendation may be detrimental to the review of your application.
+Family members and friends should not provide evaluations.

 Applicants may request a shadowing experience through the MSA Program.
 Requests can be made at any location office, and procedures differ according to affiliate hospital regulations.
 While the program tries to accommodate as many applicants as possible, requesting a shadowing experience in no way implies or guarantees placement.

-Submit MCAT Scores
+Submit Admissions Test Scores

-The admissions committee makes offers on a rolling basis, with final admission decisions being made in early March.
+The admissions committee makes offers on a rolling basis with final admission decisions being made in early March.
 All applicants will be notified of their status by mid-March.
 Admission decisions are communicated by email.

 - March: Application is available